The Few, The Proud, The Quirky! Pickle Queens are the last to leave the party and the first to arrive.

 With a big Texas smile and a heart to match, Queen Beckie is as pretty as a Lone Star sunset.
 But this cute little queen can pull on her boots and outwork every man in town.

 Graceful Queen Carmen is the accessory queen.
 Wherever she is, she’s sure to shine.
 Watch this bling queen shake her tailfeather.

-Sweet Queen Cindy is the nicest of us all, but pour a couple of margaritas or bloody Marys in her and watch her spin.
+Sweet Queen Cindy is the nicest of us all, just wind her up and listen to her giggle.

 Whether she’s wrangling a pickle-eating contest or a classroom of kids, this cool-as-a-cucumber queen has got it all under control.

 Our Queen Jan is a lady of many talents.
 From running a restaurant to mixing up a margarita, Queen Jan is there to do it with Texas style.

 Queen June can fry up a mess of pickles or ride herd on a rowdy crowd.
 Under that soft Southern exterior, she’s a steel magnolia with spurs.

 This is one spicy Pickle Queen with a heart for animals and slinging beads.